XavierTwitty/lxbeauty/README.md

 # lxbeauty
-# This project was inspired by an eyelash tech ready to make her busniess global to customers looking for the service she provides on online.
+# This project was inspired by an eyelash tech ready to make her business global to customers looking for the service she provides on online.
 This build is a single page application used to advertise a small business.
 # Language
   HTML / CSS
 # Installation